phpactor/phpactor/doc/standalone.md

 Standalone
 ==========

-Phpactor can be used as (and was designed to be) a standalone CLI application, and this will act as a compliment if it is being used as a backend for a text editor.
+Phpactor can be used as (and was originally designed to be) a standalone CLI application.

-The standalone application can be used to perform many of the actions exposed through the text editor but can also be used to complement the text editor by providing debug information and in some cases more detail.
+It exposes a number of commands, which can be used to move classes, perform transformations, etc.

 Installation
 ------------